xen-py/wpwnews/README.md

 # wpwnews
-this is the a website for the newspaper club at my school
+this is the website I made for the newspaper club at my school